toeverything/AFFiNE/docs/contributing/behind-the-code.md

 ### Customizable UI and features

-AFFiNE is a platform, meaning the user can customize the UI and features of each part.
+AFFiNE is a platform that allows users to customize the UI and features of each part.

 We need to consider the following cases:

-- Pluggable features.
-Some features can be disabled or enabled.
-For example, people for personal use might not need authentication or collaboration features.
-The enterprise user may want to have authentication and strong security.
+- Pluggable features: Some features can be disabled or enabled.
+For example, individuals who use AFFiNE for personal purposes may not need authentication or collaboration features.
+On the other hand, enterprise users may require authentication and strong security.
-- SDK for the developers, the developers can build their features and plugins for AFFiNE.
-Like AI writing support, self-hosted database, or features for the specific domain.
+- SDK for the developers, the developers can modify or build their own feature or UI plugins, such as AI writing support, self-hosted databases, or domain-specific editable blocks.

 ### Diverse platforms

-AFFiNE has to support different platforms, which means the user can use AFFiNE on devices like Desktop, mobile, and web.

-Some features might be different on different platforms.
-For example, the desktop version might have file system support.
+AFFiNE supports various platforms, including desktop, mobile, and web while being local-first.
+However, it's important to note that certain features may differ on different platforms, and it's also possible for data and editor versions to become mismatched.

 ## The solution